Get Our Newsletter

 Center (Beiras)

-In the heart of this hinterland rises the Serra da Estrela (Estrela Mountain Range), the highest in continental Portugal.
-This is where the Mondego river rises, later running down through the city of Coimbra.
-Here, the river that over the centuries has had so many odes composed to it by generations of university students, flows out into the Atlantic ocean by the lengthy Figueira da Foz beach.
+At the heart of this rugged hinterland stands the Serra da Estrela (Estrela Mountain Range), the highest mountain range in continental Portugal.
+It is here that the Mondego River originates, winding its way southward through the historic city of Coimbra.
+The Mondego, immortalized in countless odes by generations of university students, eventually reaches the Atlantic Ocean, flowing out to sea at the long, sandy beach of Figueira da Foz.

 Aveiro